The Zariski-Lipman conjecture for complete intersections: Introduction

 \section{Introduction}

 Let $\pi: X\to Y$ be a morphism of n{\oe}therian schemes which is locally of finite type, $\Omega_{X/Y}$ its sheaf of K{\"a}hler differentials, and $T_{X/Y}= Hom_{\Oc_X}(\Omega_{X/Y}, \Oc_X)$ the sheaf of relative tangent vector fields.
-We have the inclusion of the tangential branch locus in the branch locus
+We have the inclusion of the tangential ramification locus in the ramification locus

 Define as in \cite[Definitions 17.1.1 and 17.3.1]{EGA4:4} a morphism $\pi$ to be formally smooth at a point $x$ in $X$ if the induced map of local rings $\Oc_{Y,\pi(x)}\to \Oc_{X,x}$ is formally smooth, and that $\pi$ is smooth at $x$ if it is locally finitely presented and formally smooth; say also that $\pi$ is smooth if it is smooth at all points in $X$.
-In the light of the Jacobian criterion, namely that $B_\pi=\emptyset$, goes a long way to implying that the morphism $\pi$ is smooth \Thms{\ref{smooth-flat}} {\ref{th-smooth}}, it is a natural to ask, with Zariski and Lipman \cite{lipman:freeder}, what are the implications of $B^t_{\pi}=\emptyset$?
+In the light of the fact that the Jacobian criterion, namely that $B_\pi=\emptyset$, goes a long way to implying that the morphism $\pi$ is smooth \Thms{\ref{smooth-flat}} {\ref{th-smooth}}, it is a natural to ask, with Zariski and Lipman \cite{lipman:freeder}, what are the implications of $B^t_{\pi}=\emptyset$?
 The example $X=\Spec A[x]/(x^2) \to Y=\Spec A$, i.e. the scheme of dual numbers over a commutative ring $A$, shows that if we want $\pi$ to be smooth, the condition $B^t_\pi= \emptyset$ needs at least to be supplemented with the condition that the rank of $T_{X/Y}$ equals the relative dimension at each point in $X$, which can be imposed by assuming that $X/Y$ is smooth at generic points in $X$.
 It is a remarkable fact that although $T_{X/Y}$ cannot even directly detect torsion in $\Omega_{X/Y}$, it turns out that these conditions combined imply $B_\pi=\emptyset$ (and hence imply that $\pi$ is smooth) in interesting cases in characteristic $0$.
-Already the result that $B_{V/k}^t=0$ implies smoothness when $V/k$ is a curve over a field of characteristic $0$, due to Lipman [loc. cit], is, I think, quite surprising and non-trivial (see \Proposition{\ref{lipman-normal}}).
-In positive characteristic it is easy to see that smoothness at points of height $\leq 1$ does not follow from $B^t_\pi =\emptyset$, so one could perhaps add the assumption $\codim_X B_\pi \geq 2$; but this is still not enough.
+Already the result that $B_{V/k}^t=0$ implies smoothness when $V/k$ is a curve over a field of characteristic $0$, due to Lipman [loc. cit], is surprising and non-trivial (see \Proposition{\ref{lipman-normal}(2)}).
+In positive characteristic it is easy to see that smoothness at points of height $\leq 1$ does not follow from $B^t_\pi =\emptyset$, so one could perhaps add the assumption $\codim_X B_\pi \geq 2$, but this is still not enough.
 What is needed is a condition on the discriminant locus $D_\pi = \pi(B_\pi)$.
-Before the main results are presented we describe some terminology.